 One person alone cannot lead an early childhood service.
 Leadership that is distributed throughout a service can provide the level of support necessary

-Learn about Aboriginal and Torres Strait Islander history and explore opportunities to authentically engage with Aboriginal culture and communities within your service.
+Learn about the history of Aboriginal and Torres Strait Islander Peoples.
+Explore opportunities to authentically engage with Aboriginal culture and communities within your service.

 How often do we as Educators, take time to think about creating lightness and enjoyment in the activities and environments we offer and share with the children?